matthewoestreich/conway-c/README.md

 **Rules of Conway's Game of Life**

-- Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
+- **Underpopulation:** Any live cell with fewer than two live neighbors dies
-- Any live cell with two or three live neighbors lives on to the next generation.
+- **Survival:** Any live cell with two or three live neighbors stays alive for the next generation
-- Any live cell with more than three live neighbors dies, as if by overpopulation.
+- **Overpopulation:** Any live cell with more than three live neighbors dies
+- **Reproduction/Birth:** Any dead cell with exactly three live neighbors becomes a live cell

 # Build